Anton-Stechman/ConvertExcelTableToXml/README.md

 How it works:
-  the script loops the row count of the set data range (for i = 0 to data.rows.count-1) next it then loops through all the headers (for each h in HeaderRange) from here it uses an offset from the each header using the value i to get the resut= "<h1>" & h.offset(i,0).value & "</h1>"
+  the script loops the row count of the set data range (for i = 0 to data.rows.count-1) next it then loops through all the headers (for each h in HeaderRange) from here it uses an offset from the each header using the value i to get the resut = <header1> & h.offset(i,0).value & </header1>

   this way the loop takes each value in a row and assigns it to it's header, all of this is stored as a string value then written to an xml file upon completion
   The script is more or less "plug-and-play" and only requires minimal editing to work for any specific workbook.